-Caithness Summary
+Lochaber Summary

-Male and female life expectancy is higher in the partnership area than in Scotland.
-Long-term trends for increasing life expectancy have stalled in recent years.
+Male and female life expectancy in the partnership area is similar to Scotland.
+Long-term trends for increasing male life expectancy have stalled in recent years.
+Female life expectancy has declined.
 It is a significant concern that a sentinel measure of population health and social progress is not improving.